 California Drought Status

-Drought conditions have remained unchanged over the past two weeks.
-Severe-to-exceptional drought spans 43% of the state, while areas under moderate-to-severe drought represent 41% of the state.
+There has been no change to the drought conditions over the past two weeks.
+Severe-to-exceptional drought extends across 43% of the state, while moderate-to-severe drought extends across an additional 41% of the state.

-Cumulative precipitation since the beginning of the water year (Oct 1) in the San Joaquin, Northern Sierra, and Tulare Lake Basin are the same as two weeks ago, at near average (40 inches), above average (57.8 inches), and below average (25.7 inches), respectively.
+Cumulative precipitation since the beginning of the water year (Oct.
+1) has remained the same at near average (40 inches) in the San Joaquin River Basin, above average (57.8 inches) in the Northern Sierra region, and below average (25.8 inches) in the Tulare Lake Basin.

 The most recent data on groundwater conditions are based on measurements taken in spring 2016.
 Maps of spring and fall groundwater level changes can be found here.
-Parts of the Tulare Lake, the South Coast, and the Colorado River hydrologic regions have experienced groundwater declines of more than 100 feet.
+Parts of the Tulare Lake, the South Coast, and the Colorado River hydrologic regions have experienced groundwater declines in excess of 100 feet.

 Read past updates here.